Mimicking an It\^{o} process by a solution of a stochastic differential equation: Introduction

-In \cite{Dup2}, Dupire extends \cite{Dup1} to study the local volatility surface that is implied not by market prices of options but by prices generated from a stochastic volatility model.
+In~\cite{Dup2}, Dupire extends~\cite{Dup1} to study the local volatility surface that is implied not by market prices of options but by prices generated from a stochastic volatility model.
 Using infinitesimal calendar and butterfly spreads, he presents a financial argument that the square of the local volatility function is the expected value of the instantaneous squared stochastic volatility conditioned on the level of the underlying asset price, essentially recovering Gy\"ongy's result, albeit in a nonrigorous fashion.
-Following this development, the Gy\"ongy-Dupire formula has found several applications in finance.
-For example, Gatheral \cite{Gat} uses it to compare the properties of a number of stochastic volatility models, and Antonov and Misirpashaev \cite{AM} and Piterbarg \cite{Pit2,Pit4,Pit5} combine it with parameter averaging techniques to produce pricing approximations based on approximations of the second conditional expectation appearing in (\ref{2.18}) below, a special case of (\ref{GD}) in our main result.
-Bentata and Cont \cite{Ben} have recently extended Gy\"ongy's result to jump diffusions under a continuity assumption on the coefficients in the mimicking process and a nondegeneracy assumption on the covariance or the jump measure of the mimicking process.
+Following this development, the Gy\"ongy--Dupire formula has found several applications in finance.
+For example, Gatheral~\cite{Gat} uses it to compare the properties of a number of stochastic volatility models, and Antonov and Misirpashaev~\cite{AM} and Piterbarg~\cite{Pit2,Pit4,Pit5} combine it with parameter averaging techniques to produce pricing approximations based on approximations of the second conditional expectation appearing in (\ref{2.18}) below, a special case of (\ref{GD}) in our main result.

+Brigo and Mecurio~\cite{Bri1,Bri2} use a related methodology to construct a scalar diffusion whose one-dimensional marginal distributions are given as a mixture of known densities.
+Bentata and Cont~\cite{Ben} recently announced an extension of Gy\"ongy's result to jump diffusions under a continuity assumption on the coefficients in the mimicking process and a nondegeneracy assumption on the covariance or the jump measure of the mimicking process.

-Here we extend Gy\"ongy \cite{G} in two ways.
-First, we remove the conditions of nondegeneracy and boundedness on the covariance of the It\^o process to be mimicked, requiring only integrability of this process and thereby extending the result to cover popular stochastic volatility models such as the one due to Heston \cite{H}.
+Here we extend Gy\"ongy~\cite{G} in two ways.
+First, we remove the conditions of nondegeneracy and boundedness on the covariance of the It\^o process to be mimicked, requiring only integrability of this process and thereby extending the result to cover popular stochastic volatility models such as the one due to Heston~\cite{H}.
 Second, we show that the mimicking process can preserve the joint distribution of certain functionals of the It\^o process (e.g., running maximum and running average) at each fixed time.
 Our mimicking process is a weak solution to an SDE, and in the case of preservation of the joint distribution of functionals of the It\^o process, the coefficients in this SDE may depend on the values of these functionals as well as the current value of the underlying It\^o process.